Comic book price guide: History

-From the early 1960s onward, the community of comic collectors, who frequently engaged in trading and selling among themselves, experienced a notable growth.
+Beginning in the early 1960s comics collectors (who often traded and sold to each other) were growing in number, and the number of comics dealers began to increase as well.
 This expansion was accompanied by an increase in the number of comics dealers operating within the industry.
 In 1965, Michael Cohen and Tom Horsky published what is considered the first comics price guide, the one-shot digest The Argosy Price Guide (specifically for Hollywood, California's, Argosy Book Shop).

 Comic back-issue prices had stabilized by the end of the 1960s.
 In 1970, Jerry Bails, who had recently published the Collector’s Guide to the First Heroic Age, was considering creating a comic book price guide.
 He was contacted by Bob Overstreet, who was doing the same thing.
 Bails' extensive notes, supplemented by Overstreet's study of dealer listings, "became a backbone to the Overstreet Comic Book Price Guide."
 Overstreet's guide instantly became an invaluable resource tool for comic book collectors.

-The initial editions of the Overstreet guide did not include the category of underground comix in its listings.
-This gap was addressed by Jay Kennedy in 1982 with the publication of The Official Underground And Newave Comix Price Guide.
-Though now out of print, this guide remains a valuable resource for information about artists and publishers within the underground comix genre.
-In 2006, Dan Fogel, who was an advisor and contributor to the Overstreet guide, published Fogel's Underground Comix Price Guide.
-In 2010, a supplementary magazine was introduced, encompassing minicomics and British undergrounds alongside the latest pricing data.
+The Overstreet guide excluded the entire category of underground comix from its listings.
+This void was first addressed by Jay Kennedy in 1982 with The Official Underground And Newave Comix Price Guide, and while out of print is a valuable resource for information about the artists and publishers.
+In 2006, Overstreet advisor and contributor Dan Fogel's Hippy Comix, Inc. published Fogel's Underground Comix Price Guide, with 2010 to see a supplement magazine adding minicomics and British undergrounds alongside the latest pricing data.

-The emergence of online auction platforms like eBay led to significant declines in the sales of traditional price guides.
-This was attributed to the fact that the price listings in these guides did not accurately reflect the actual sale prices of comics.
-Subsequently, publications such as Comics Buyer's Guide magazine and the CBG Standard Catalog of Comic Books began reporting genuine completed auction results from eBay.
-These reports span longer periods than what eBay's online results typically cover.
-The 2005 edition of the Standard Catalog is extensive, spanning 1,624 pages and reporting results dating back to 2002.
-Currently, the online price guide for slabbed comics is GPAnalysis, which aggregates data from verified sales by several pre-approved sellers and auction houses.
+With the advent of online auctioning services like eBay, price guides have seen dramatic declines in sales because their price listings were not reflective of the actual sale prices of comics.
+Shortly thereafter, Comics Buyer's Guide magazine and the CBG Standard Catalog of Comic Books started reporting actual completed auction results from eBay, covering periods longer than eBay's results are online.
+The 2005 edition of the Standard Catalog is 1,624 pages long and reports results back to 2002.
+The current online price guide for slabbed comics is GPAnalysis, which collects data of actual verified sales from several pre-approved sellers and auction houses.

-To ensure independent evaluation and impartial certification, established third-party companies like Certified Guaranty Company (CGC) or Comic Book Certification Service (CBCS) offer grading services for comics.
-These companies allow comic books to be submitted for comprehensive assessment, including grading, restoration checks, and encapsulation within tamper-evident protective holders.
+An established independent company, such as Comic Guaranty LLC (CGC) or Comic Book Certification Service (CBCS) provides third party grading services for comics.
+Comic books can be sent to these companies for independent, impartial certification, including grading, restoration check and encapsulation within a tamper-evident protective holder.